n00neimp0rtant/xCon-Issues/README.md

-# Starting with V39 Beta 6, iOS 7 is in it's initial testing phase.
-Currently it DOES NOT support arm64 devices at this time.
-Support for these devices will be coming.
+# Starting with V40 Beta 1, iOS 8 and arm64 is now supported!!!

 Before opening an issue PLEASE search the open issues to make sure there is already a thread going on it.